amarchesani12/github-pages-with-jekyll/_posts/2022-03-24-my-first-blog-post.md

 ---
-title: Dealing with Dead Zone: How to Optimize Fastball Performance
+title: "Dealing with Dead Zone: How to Optimize Fastball Performance"
 date: 2022-03-23
 ---